March 30, 2020 - Meagan Palmer

 Versatile Travel Destinations

 With so many unique locations to visit, some places cater to more than one type of traveler.
 One hidden gem that intrigues four different travel styles is Lake Atitlan, Guatemala.
-This scenic travel destination suits just about any travel style, so be sure to read the full blog post for your suggested trip itinerary based on how you enjoy traveling.
+Be sure to read the full blog post for your suggested trip itinerary based on how you enjoy your vacations.

 Best Places to Travel Domestically

-Even though you won’t be traveling as far as you would when traveling internationally, there are always things that could go wrong.
-That’s why it’s still so important to protect your short trip with travel insurance –medical and travel emergencies are still likely for trips closer to home.
-Something unexpected prohibiting you from taking the trip or even a medical emergency happening could leave you with a large bill you weren’t planning once you return home.
+Even though you won’t be journeying as far as you would when visiting international destinations, there are always things that could go wrong during a domestic vacation.
+That’s why it’s still so important to protect your short visit with travel insurance –medical and travel emergencies are still likely for trips closer to home.
+Something unexpected prohibiting you from taking the trip or even a medical emergency happening could leave you with a large bill you weren’t expecting once you return home.

-With uncertainty still in the air about when it will be “safe” to travel, many travelers might be apprehensive to venture out immediately after the coronavirus outbreak has settled.
-Not everyone will be ready to travel right away.
-Some might need more time to feel comfortable visiting other countries and others might need more time to save money towards a trip of any kind.
+With uncertainty still in the air about when it will be “safe” to travel, many might be apprehensive to venture out immediately after the coronavirus outbreak has settled.
+Not everyone will be ready to visit destinations right away.
+Some might need more time to feel comfortable visiting other countries and others might need more time to save money towards a vacation of any kind.
 This might mean your travel plans have to wait a bit or you might have to plan a trip closer to home –both are totally okay options!

 If low rates don’t entice you, the cancellation policies might!
 Many travel suppliers are offering even more flexible policies if you needed to cancel or adjust plans later down the road.
 At least take a peak at what offers are out there, you might be swayed to make plans later this year or early next year if the price is right!